-- 2.1 The governance framework comprises the systems and processes, culture and values by which the authority is directed and controlled for the direction and control of the authority and its activities through which it accounts to, engages with and I eads the community.
-It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+2.1 The governance framework comprises the systems and processes, culture and values by which the authority is directed and controlled for the direction and control of the authority and its activities through which it accounts to, engages with and leads the community.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.

+- 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of not fully achieving policies, aims and objectives and, therefore, provides a reasonable rather than absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-2.3 The governance framework has been in place at Ealing Council for the year ended 31 March 2016 and up to the date of approval of the statement of accounts.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 2.3 Ealing Council operate a number of group companies to deliver certain services.
+Group companies are assessed as part of the risk based internal audit planning process to ensure adequate assurance can be provided to the Council regarding the control environment these bodies operate in. - 2.4 The governance framework has been in place at Ealing Council for the year ended 31 March 2017 and up to the date of approval of the statement of accounts.